boolean-algebra

 These laws govern how a variable interacts with itself or its inverse.

-- Idempotent Law: Combining a variable with itself doesn't change its value.
+• Idempotent Law: Combining a variable with itself produces no change.

-- Complement Law: A variable combined with its inverse produces a constant.
-This is the heart of logical contradiction and tautology.
+• Complement Law: A variable combined with its own inverse produces a constant.

-But Boolean algebra has a trick up its sleeve—a second distributive law that has no counterpart in the algebra of real numbers.
+But Boolean algebra has a second distributive law with no counterpart in the algebra of real numbers.

 The Power Tools: Absorption and De Morgan’s Laws